 - Noise can propagate into analog circuitry through the power pins of the circuit as a whole and op amp itself.
-Bypass capacitors are used to reduce the coupled noise by providing low-impedance power sources local to the analog circuitry. - Connect low-ESR, 0.1-μF ceramic bypass capacitors between each supply pin and ground, placed as close to the device as possible.
+Bypass capacitors are used to reduce the coupled noise by providing low-impedance power sources local to the analog circuitry. - Connect low-ESR, 0.1-μF ceramic bypass capacitors between each supply pin and ground, placed as close as possible to the device.
 A single bypass capacitor from V+ to ground is applicable for singlesupply applications. - Separate grounding for analog and digital portions of circuitry is one of the simplest and most-effective methods of noise suppression.
 One or more layers on multilayer PCBs are usually devoted to ground planes.
 A ground plane helps distribute heat and reduces EMI noise pickup.
-Make sure to physically separate digital and analog grounds paying attention to the flow of the ground current. - To reduce parasitic coupling, run the input traces as far away from the supply or output traces as possible.
-If these traces cannot be kept separate, crossing the sensitive trace perpendicular is much better as opposed to in parallel with the noisy trace. - Place the external components as close to the device as possible.
-As illustrated in Figure 66, keeping RF and RG close to the inverting input minimizes parasitic capacitance. - Keep the length of input traces as short as possible.
+Make sure to physically separate digital and analog grounds paying attention to the flow of the ground current. - To reduce parasitic coupling, run the input traces as far away as possible from the supply or output traces.
+If these traces cannot be kept separate, crossing the sensitive trace perpendicular is much better than in parallel with the noisy trace. - Place the external components as close as possible to the device.
+As illustrated in Figure 10-2, keep RF and RG close to the inverting input to minimize parasitic capacitance. - Keep the length of input traces as short as possible.
 Always remember that the input traces are the most sensitive part of the circuit. - Consider a driven, low-impedance guard ring around the critical traces.
-A guard ring can significantly reduce leakage currents from nearby traces that are at different potentials. - Cleaning the PCB following board assembly is recommended for best performance. - Any precision integrated circuit may experience performance shifts due to moisture ingress into the plastic package.
-Following any aqueous PCB cleaning process, TI recommends baking the PCB assemblyto remove moisture introduced into the device packaging during the cleaning process.
-A low temperature, post cleaning bake at 85°C for 30 minutes is sufficient for most circumstances.
+A guard ring can significantly reduce leakage currents from nearby traces that are at different potentials. - · For best performance, clean the PCB following board assembly. - Any precision integrated circuit may experience performance shifts due to moisture ingress into the plastic package.
+Following any aqueous PCB cleaning process, bake the PCB assembly to remove moisture introduced into the device packaging during the cleaning process.
+A low-temperature, post-cleaning bake at 85°C for 30 minutes is sufficient for most circumstances.

-11.2 Layout Example
+10.2 Layout Examples

-Figure 65.
+Figure 10-1.
 Schematic Representation

-Figure 66.
+Figure 10-2.
 Operational Amplifier Board Layout for Noninverting Configuration

-12 Device and Documentation Support
+11 Device and Documentation Support

-12.1 Device Support
+11.1 Device Support

-12.1.1 Development Support
+11.1.1 Development Support

-12.1.1.1 TINA-TITM (Free Software Download)
+11.1.1.1 TINA-TITM Simulation Software (Free Download)

 TINATM is a simple, powerful, and easy-to-use circuit simulation program based on a SPICE engine.
-TINA-TI is a free, fully-functional version of the TINA software, preloaded with a library of macro models in addition to a range of both passive and active models.
-TINA-TI provides all the conventional dc, transient, and frequency domain analysis of SPICE, as well as additional design capabilities.
+TINA-TITM simulation software is a free, fully functional version of the TINA software, preloaded with a library of macro models in addition to a range of both passive and active models.
+TINA-TI simulation software provides all the conventional dc, transient, and frequency domain analysis of SPICE, as well as additional design capabilities.

-Available as a free download from the Analog eLab Design Center, TINA-TI offers extensive post-processing capability that allows users to format results in a variety of ways.
-Virtual instruments offer the ability to select input waveforms and probe circuit nodes, voltages, and waveforms, creating a dynamic guick-start tool.
+Available as a free download from the Analog eLab Design Center, TINA-TI simulation software offers extensive post-processing capability that allows users to format results in a variety of ways.
+Virtual instruments offer the ability to select input waveforms and probe circuit nodes, voltages, and waveforms, creating a dynamic quick-start tool.